 Do you know enough to invest in a Builder’s Risk Insurance policy?
 Before you go ahead and purchase this coverage for your construction project there are questions you should ask.
-These questions may make the difference between getting paid or suffering financial losses should things go wrong with the project.
+These questions may make the difference to get paid, or to suffer financial losses should things go wrong with the project.

 First, let’s look at what this coverage is designed to do.